alpaka-group/llama/docs/pages/proxyreferences.rst

  * Each non-terminal access on a view returns a virtual record, which is a value-type with reference semantic.
  * Each terminal access on a view may return an l-value reference or a proxy reference.
    Thus use :cpp:`auto&&` to handle both cases.
- * Explicitely specify the type of copies of individual fields you want to make from references obtains from a LLAMA view.
+ * Explicitly specify the type of copies of individual fields you want to make from references obtains from a LLAMA view.
-   This avoids accidentially coping a proxy reference.
+   This avoids accidentally coping a proxy reference.

 Concept
 -------

-Proxy references in LLAMA fullfill the following concept:
+Proxy references in LLAMA fulfill the following concept:

 .. code-block:: C++